hicranA/hicranA.github.io/README.md

 Usage: You can use this projec to build a simillar website for yourself
 Support: please email me on
 Roadmap: This section could include any future fixes or improvements you might be planning for your project.
-License information: Free, open source project
+License information: Free, open source project.
+Please free to copy to codefor own your project but not the pictures (not inculuded on the open source)